 With award space on direct flights from Australia to the US often hard to come by, if you have a little more time on your hands, and perhaps want a stopover on your way there (explained later on), this may be a good-value redemption for you.

-For 85,000 miles from the East Coast/Adelaide or 80,750 from Perth/Darwin, you can fly Business Class to Singapore, and then choose between the new direct Singapore-San Francisco A350 service (starting 23 October 2016), or to Los Angeles via Tokyo or Seoul.
+The points required has increased above 100,000 miles with the recent changes on Krisflyer award pricing but for 110,000 miles from the East Coast/Adelaide or 102,000 from Perth/Darwin, you can fly Business Class to Singapore, and then choose between the new direct Singapore-San Francisco A350 service, or to Los Angeles via Tokyo or Seoul.

 If you are not going to fly on the direct Qantas Sydney-Johannesburg or South African Airways Perth-Johannesburg services, in taking a longer way round, you might as well do it in comfort.